mattyoung101/tamara/papers/proposal/proposal.typ

 itself is step 3 from the algorithm, clock and reset tree verification.
 Yosys already has tools to identify clock and reset lines, so it should not be too much extra work to build a pass that verifies the clock and resets in the netlist are suitable for TMR.
 In addition, parts of Beltrame's algorithm may be implementable using other Yosys formal verification tools, particularly SymbiYosys.
+His terminology as well, particularly the use of "logic cones", will likely be critical in the development of TaMaRa.

 // TODO does yosys actually have clock detection code??